 or to watch the full version which has recently been made freely available then click here

 This event was held in Rogla, Slovenia, between 2nd & 8th September

 RSGB team mmbers had a successful Championships with success for John M0OJM who was on the podium with a silver medal in the M70 Foxoring competition.
 Our M50 team also gained silver medals by coming in as runners up in the Classic 80m race.

 Click here for full results.

 The RSGB has some equipment available to Affiliated Societies and Scout/Cadet groups on loan.

-The package comprises four 80m transmitters configured for 30 second transmissions in a two minute cycle.
-Ten PJ80 receivers are provided and these are shipped without batteries (to reduce shipping weight) or headphones (3.5mm stereo plug).
+There are two packages available and the first comprises five 80m transmitters configured for 60 second transmissions in a five minute cycle.
+Ten PJ80 receivers are provided and these are shipped without batteries (see Radcom Jan 2018 p74 "Batteries and the Post Office") or headphones (3.5mm stereo plug).

 The transmitters are very low power but are audible over distances of the order of 400m.
 The RSGB will fund the carriage and insurance of this equipment to and back from Affiliated Societies.
 Damage to the equipment is the responsibility of the Society to which it is lent.

 The second package is available thanks to a very generous donation by John M1SHE.
 This comprises five 144MHz transmitters plus antennas.
 No receivers are provided with this set of equipment.
 These five transmitters are configured for 60 second transmissions in a five minute cycle.
 Because of the bulky aerials and Post Office restrictions on shipping NiCd batteries collection from Leicestershire is necessary.